Alexander Blockx: 2022: Beginnings, ATP doubles debut

-2023: Australian Open Junior Champion, ATP and top 500 debuts
+2023: ATP singles and top 500 debuts

-Blockx reached the final at the 2023 Australian Open in both the boys' singles and, alongside Brazilian João Fonseca, the boys' doubles, which they lost to Learner Tien and Cooper Williams.
-Blockx gained revenge over Tien by winning the boys' singles final in three sets.

-Although Gilles-Arnaud Bailly reached two junior Grand Slam finals in 2022, the last Belgian male to win a junior Major, prior to Blockx, was Kimmer Coppejans at the 2012 French Open.
-No Belgian male had previously won the boys' singles in Melbourne.

-In March 2023, he made his Masters 1000 qualifications debut after receiving a wildcard for the 2023 Miami Open where he lost to Yosuke Watanuki.
+In March, Blockx made his Masters 1000 qualifications debut after receiving a wildcard for the 2023 Miami Open, where he lost to Yosuke Watanuki.

-He received a wildcard for the qualifying competition at the Antwerp Open and qualified into the main draw on his ATP singles debut.
+Blockx received a wildcard for the qualifying competition at the Antwerp Open and qualified into the main draw on his ATP singles debut.
 In his very first ATP Tour singles main draw match ever in his hometown, he lost to fifth seed Yannick Hanfmann in two close sets.

-Just a week after his first appearance in the ATP circuit, he won his first ITF title in Glasgow.
-And a week later, he remained unbeatable, he won his second title in Sunderland.
-Partly due to his first qualification for an ATP tournament and winning two ITF titles, he entered the top 500 for the first time in his career on 6 November 2023.
+Just a week after his first appearance on the ATP circuit, he won his first ITF title in Glasgow.
+One week later he won his second title in Sunderland.
+Partly due to his first qualification for an ATP tournament and winning two ITF titles, he entered the top 500 for the first time on 6 November 2023.

-2024: Maiden Challenger title, top 250 debut
+2024: Maiden Challenger title, top 250

 Blockx received a wildcard for the qualifying competition at the 2024 Australian Open.
 He also received a qualifying wildcard for the 2024 Miami Open but lost to Pedro Martinez in the first round.
-He reached a new career high ranking in the top 300 of No. 294 on 18 March 2024.
+He reached a new career-high ranking of No. 294 on 18 March 2024.

-In November, Blockx won his maiden Challenger title in Kobe, Japan defeating Jurij Rodionov in the final.
-He became the third youngest Belgian champion in Challenger history (after Libor Pimek and Olivier Rochus).
-En route to the title, he defeated for the first time a top 100 and home player Taro Daniel.
-As a result, he rose to No. 205 on 18 November 2024, which gave him a direct entry to the Grand Slam qualifying rounds.
+In November, Blockx won his maiden Challenger title in Kobe, Japan, defeating Jurij Rodionov in the final.
+He became the third-youngest Belgian champion in Challenger history (after Libor Pimek and Olivier Rochus).
+En route to the title, he defeated for the first time a top-100 player, Taro Daniel.
+As a result, he rose to No. 205 on 18 November 2024, which gave him direct entry to the Grand Slam qualifying rounds.